tagspaces/documentation/docs/search.md

     showCaption
   />

-### Filter by last modified date
+### Filter by creation and last modified date

 Here you can specify the time period in which the files you're searching for should have been modified.
-This filter supports the following options:
+This filters supports the following options:

 - **Today** - shows files and folders modified today.
 - **Yesterday** - shows results modified yesterday.